SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 ## In the next lesson, you will learn:

 - Classes
-    - Definition of Classes
+    - definition of Classes
-    - Methods, Properties, Fields
+    - methods, Properties, Fields

 - Objects
-    - Definition
+    - definition
-    - Values
+    - values

 - Built-in Classes